Jack Carter's Law

 Jack Carter's Law is a 1974 British crime novel written by Ted Lewis.
-It is a prequel to Lewis' best known work, Jack's Return Home (1970) which was adapted into the film Get Carter in 1971.
+It is a prequel to Lewis's best known work, Jack's Return Home (1970) which was adapted into the film Get Carter in 1971.
 On Christmas Eve, Jack Carter learns that a supergrass is about to inform to the police and put him and his associates away for lengthy prison sentences.
 Carter attempts to hunt down the informer, but it proves a far more dangerous task than he anticipates.